Section 7702 Changes in 2021?

 The pandemic and new administration caused major changes in life insurance.
 With COVID-19 and new administration laws all over the news, many people are wondering what will be changing in life insurance for 2021?
-COVID-19 caused changes in the buying and selling of insurances, particularly life insurances.
-Biden’s administration also brought changes in income tax and tax exemptions.
-These changes significantly influenced the buying, selling, and benefits of life insurances.
+COVID-19 is making changes in life insurances.
+In the current administration, the tax exemptions significantly influence the buying, selling, and benefits of insurance.

 Benefits of Life Insurance

 Life insurance is like a fruit-bearing tree.
 It bears fruit at the time you need it.
-Unlike trees, life insurance bears different types of fruits.
+However, life insurance bears different types of fruits.
 It comes in various types to meet the goals of policyholders.
 Life insurance has many benefits, depending on the purpose of life insurance.

 - Unsettled liabilities like mortgages, loans, and credit card balances